EU Commission: von der Leyen unconcerned by missed handshake - NewsBreak

 EU Commission: von der Leyen unconcerned by missed handshake

-BRUSSELS — (AP) — The European Commission on Monday downplayed as a “storm in a teacup” an incident last week at a EU-Africa summit in Brussels during which its president, Ursula von der Leyen, was hardly acknowledged by a foreign minister.
+The European Commission on Monday downplayed as a “storm in a teacup” an incident last week at a EU- Africa summit in Brussels during which its president, Ursula von der Leyen , was hardly acknowledged by a foreign minister.

 The official, Ugandan Foreign Minister Jeje Odongo, slightly nodded as he walked past von der Leyen and did not stop to greet her before shaking hands with EU Council president Charles Michel and French president Emmanuel Macron during a staged photo event.